-i.
+- i.
 Criminal exploitation of children is a form of harm that is a typical feature of county lines activity.
 Drug networks or gangs exploit children and young people to carry drugs and money from urban areas to suburban and rural areas.
-Exploitation can occur even if activity appears to be consensual.
+Exploitation can occur even if activity appears to be consensual. - ii.

-- ii.
 All staff will consider whether children are at risk of abuse or exploitation in situations outside their families.
-The Trust will address indicators of child criminal exploitation with staff through training.
+MDSA will address indicators of child criminal

+- exploitation with staff through training.
 Staff will follow the procedures outlined in this policy if concerns of criminal exploitation arise. - iii.
-The Designated Safeguarding Lead will complete Safeguarding Children Partnership Board's Exploitation (CSE / Criminal/Gangs) Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be at risk of criminal exploitation. - iv.
-The Trust recognises that young people who go missing can be at increased risk of child criminal exploitation modern slavery and/or trafficking and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions (see 3.8.4).
+The DSL will complete Safeguarding Children Partnership Board's Exploitation Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be at risk of criminal exploitation. - iv.
+MDSA recognises that young people who go missing can be at increased risk of child criminal exploitation modern slavery and/or trafficking and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions. - v.
+At MDSA we are working in partnership with Cambridgeshire Police and Peterborough City Council to identify and provide appropriate support to pupils who have gone missing through the Operation Encompass scheme.
+Cambridgeshire's Education Safeguarding team will share police information of missing child episodes with the DSL.
+On receipt of any information, the DSL will decide on the appropriate support the child may require.
+The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.

-3.8.4 Children Frequently Missing Education
+3.8.3 Children Frequently Absent from Education

 - i.
-The Trust recognises that children going missing, particularly repeatedly, can act as a warning sign of a range of safeguarding possibilities including abuse, neglect, child sexual exploitation and child criminal exploitation, mental health problems, risk of substance abuse, risk of travelling to conflict zones, and risk of FGM or forced marriage. - ii.
-The Trust monitors attendance of individual students closely, as outlined in the Attendance Policy, and analyses patterns of absence to aid early identification of concerning patterns of absence. - iii.
-The Trust endeavors to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern. - iv.
+MDSA recognises that children who are absent from education, particularly repeatedly, can act as a warning sign of a range of safeguarding possibilities including abuse, neglect, child sexual exploitation and child criminal exploitation, mental health problems, risk of substance abuse, risk of travelling to conflict zones, and risk of FGM or forced marriage. - ii.
+MDSA monitors and follows up on the attendance of individual students closely, as outlined in the Attendance Policy, and analyses patterns of absence to aid early identification of concerning patterns of absence. - iii.
+MDSA endeavours to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child who is absent from education is identified as a welfare and/or safeguarding concern. - iv.
 When a child is missing from education, the school follows the procedure as set out in Cambridgeshire's Children Missing Education guidance.
 The school will inform the Education Welfare Officer and Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.

-3.8.5 Children Misusing Drugs or Alcohol
+3.8.4 Children Misusing Drugs or Alcohol

 - i.
-The discovery that a young person is misusing legal or illegal substances or reported evidence of their substance misuse is not necessarily sufficient in itself to initiate child protection proceedings but the Trust will consider such action in the following situations: - ii.
-When there is evidence or reasonable cause: - To believe the young person's substance misuse may cause him or her to be vulnerable to other abuse such as sexual abuse. - To believe the student's substance related behaviour is a result of abuse or because of pressure or incentives from others, particularly adults. - Where the misuse is suspected of being linked to parent/carer substance misuse. - Where the misuse indicates an urgent health or safeguarding concern. - Where the child is perceived to be at risk of harm through any substance associated criminality.
+The discovery that a young person is misusing legal or illegal substances or reported evidence of their substance misuse is not necessarily sufficient in itself to initiate child protection proceedings but the Academy will consider such action in the following situations: - ii.
+When there is evidence or reasonable cause: - To believe the young person's substance misuse may cause him or her to be vulnerable to other abuse such as sexual abuse. - To believe the student's substance related behaviour is a result of abuse or because of pressure or incentives from others, particularly adults.

+- Where the misuse is suspected of being linked to parent/carer substance misuse. - Where the misuse indicates an urgent health or safeguarding concern. - Where the child is perceived to be at risk of harm through any substance associated criminality.